-Discover a space that welcomes students from all of Worcester’s colleges to come together and experience our great outdoors.
+Discover the great outdoors in a space that welcomes students from all of Worcester’s colleges to come together and explore nature.

 Forge a genuine intercollegiate community as we set out on the trails though greater Worcester’s vast array of conservation lands, parks, and forests.

 Reap physical and mental health benefits of time spent in nature while gaining valuable lifelong skills and making lifelong friends.

 If you’re a college student with a heartbeat, the Worcester Intercollegiate Outdoors Initiative is for you!
 Join now and help shape our path forward.

 Why an Intercollegiate Outdoors Initiative?